htemiz/Ottoman-Text-Super-Resolution/README.md

 `pip install DeepSR`

 ## How To Run
-Each model files is of DeepSR-fashion file.
-They can be re-trained by issuing similar command as below:
+Each file contains a definition of an algorithm in [DeepSR](https://www.sciencedirect.com/science/article/pii/S2352711022001790) style.
+The algorithms can be re-trained by issuing similar command as below:
 (e.g., re-train DECUSR for 2x scale with pre-trained weights) `python -m DeepSR.DeepSR --modelfile models/DECUSR.py --train --scale 2 --weightpath weights/DECUSR_2x.h5 `